Mino521/chatagent-langchain4j/README.md

 # Chat Agent based on Langchain4j

 This is a chat agent based on Langchain4j.
-Default LLM is GPT-4o-mini.
-Feel free to choose other models supported by Langchain4j.
+Default LLM is GPT-4o-mini.<br>
+Support Ollama for better data security and scalability.

 Main tech stack:<br>
 - Java + Springboot + Langchain4j<br>